zaphosting/docs/docs/dedicated-windows-enshrouded.md

 ..EnshroudedServer/ (root directory)
 ```

 You will be able to find the **enshrouded_server.json** configuration file.
 Through this file, you can configure a few parameters for your server.
-See our [Server Configuration](enshrouded-configuration.md) to view all of the available server options and what they each do.
+See our [Server Configuration](enshrouded-configuration.md) guide to view all of the available server options and what they each do.

 ## Starting & Connecting to your server